calebarcher/udacity-udagram-cloudformation-project/README.md

 Each availability zone will contain a private and public subnet.
 The private subnets hold our webservers which are managed by an auto-scaling group config.
 The webservers only allow incoming traffic on port 80.
 The public subnets hold our NATs that enable our webservers in the private subnet to reach the internet.
 A load balancer is used to manage the traffic load to our resources.

-I have included a Bastion host/Jump box in one of the public subnets to allow me SSH into the webservers in the private subnets using their private IP addresser
+I have included a Bastion host/Jump box in one of the public subnets to allow me SSH into the webservers in the private subnets using their private IP addresses

 The cloudormation scripts are seperated into 2 files as follows:
 1. **udagram-network.yml:** This file contains the scripts for creating our VPC, subnets and routing rules and resources.
 This file also contains an outputs section. its parameter file is "udagram-network-params.json"